 Overview

-When building conversational AI agents, you may need to restrict access to certain agents or conversations.
+When building conversational agents, you may need to restrict access to certain agents or conversations.
 ElevenLabs provides multiple authentication mechanisms to ensure only authorized users can interact with your agents.

 Authentication methods